WebAssembly/WASI/README.md

 the witx IDL, and it is now widely used.
 Its major influences are POSIX and CloudABI.

-[WASI Preview 2] is now in development, which is a modular collection of APIs defined with the [Wit IDL], and it incorporates many of the lessons learned from Preview 1, including adding support for a wider range of source languages, modularity, a more expressive type system,
+[WASI Preview 2] is now stable, and is a modular collection of APIs defined with the [Wit IDL], and it incorporates many of the lessons learned from Preview 1, including adding support for a wider range of source languages, modularity, a more expressive type system,